brenohal/mobile-web-application-development/a4/README.md

 Four Parts:

-1. Create and edit servlets and JSP pages
+1. Create and edit files for A5
-2. Screenshot of successful validation on form
+2. Screenshot of main page
+3. Screenshot of valid informaiton filled
+4. Screenshot of invalid information filled
-3. Screenshot of failed validation on form
+5. Screenshot of failed validation on form
+6. Screenshot of false
-4. Complete the required skillsets
+7. Complete the required skillsets

 #### README.md file should include the following items:

  - Course title, your name, assignment requirements, as per A1
- - Screenshot failed validation on form
- - Screenshot of successful validation on form
- - Screenshot of skillset 10, 11, and 12
+ - Screenshots as per below examples
- - Link to local lis4381 web app: http://localhost/repos/lis4381_new/index.php
+ - Link to local lis4381 web app: http://localhost/repos/lis4381